Bad Credit Home Loans Today

 There are even more options if you have down payment funds.
 We discuss them below.

-- Teachers: Several programs exist to help teachers become homeowners.
+- Teachers, Police and Firemen Programs : Several programs exist to help teachers become homeowners.
 Many teachers don’t live within the community they teach because of the cost.
 These programs help with grants and affordable financing options.

 - Extra Credit Teacher Home Purchase Program: Teachers in California can take advantage of this CalHFA program.
 Only first-time homebuyers qualify.
 Borrowers must currently work in a California school.
 They also must purchase a single-family home.
 Borrowers must undergo housing counseling.
 CalHFA does not fund the loans.
 Private lenders underwrite and fund them.